Guilospanck/TicTacToe-React-Native/README.md

 # TicTacToe React Native
- A simple TicTacToe using React Native and Firebase database
+A simple TicTacToe game using React Native and Google Nearby Connections API